Jemma Gowland

 Royal Academy Summer Exhibition 2023

-I am delighted that the 18-section piece 'Facebook turns 18: growing up in the digital age' has been accepted to the iconic Summer Exhibition, and is beautifully placed in the Lecture room with the company of some amaing sculpture.
+I am delighted that the 18-section piece 'Facebook turns 18: growing up in the digital age' was accepted to the iconic Summer Exhibition, and wass beautifully placed in the Lecture room with the company of some amaing sculpture.

 Many thanks to David Remfrey RA and Tim Shaw RA for the beautiful thoughtful curation.